lesleyzhao/Good_Old_Map/README.md

 ### Project Goal:

-We are trying to create a map that break time and geographical boundaries and present user music and art information.
+We are trying to create a map that breaks time and geographical boundaries to present user music and art information.
-Users will be able to get art and music information on same location across time or getting information in the same time ear but different location.
+Users will be able to get art and music information on the same location across time or getting information in the same time era but in different locations.

 What we Accomplished:
  - ✅ UI/UX & Front-end Design